-If you do 30 swings with 5-pound KB this will have a totally different impact compared to 30 swings with 50-pound KB.
+If you do 30 swings with a 5-pound KB this will have a totally different impact compared to 30 swings with a 50-pound KB.

 There’s no secret that squatting is a great functional and mobility exercise.
 But when it comes to metabolism, calories burned during the workout, and weight loss, the kettlebell swing is better.

-One study, done by Brett Schreiber from the University of Arkansas, Fayetteville, compared doing kettlebell swing training with a high-resistance circuit workout.
+Brett Schreiber, PT, DPT, from the University of Arkansas in Fayetteville, compared doing a kettlebell swing training with a high-resistance circuit workout.

-They compared a 12-minute kettlebell swing session with full-body circuit training, including squats and leg curls.
+They looked at a 12-minute kettlebell swing session with full-body circuit training, including squats and leg curls.

 Full body workout with squats